Skip to main content

 • klambert@pennfield.org

-This is Karen’s 24th year in her dream job at Pennfield.
-She began as the preschool teacher, and while she still holds that title, she became the Head of Lower School in 2018.
-She graduated from Salve Regina University with a Bachelor’s in Psychology and a minor in Special Education.
+Karen graduated from Salve Regina University with a Bachelor’s in Psychology and a minor in Special Education.
 After graduating she began teaching in a child care center and realized this was the career she was meant for.
 She became certified in Early Childhood Education which led to a Director position, and then as a consultant in the opening of a brand new center.

-Karen lives in a log cabin with her husband, two sons, and three cats.
+Karen is also the Director of Religious Education at her church, a position she’s held for 26 years while teaching the second grade First Communion class.
+She lives in a log cabin with her husband, two sons, and three cats.
 She’s often found in the kitchen trying recipes, reading new books, or watching movies.
 Karen’s love of theatre began in high school, although you’ll likely find her in the audience, rather than on stage.

 Allegra Lovoy

-Physical Education; Assistant Teacher
+Physical Education; Assistant Teacher; Math, Grade 6

 Allegra started her journey at The Pennfield School coaching the boys basketball team and assisting in extended day.
 From there, she added other assistant jobs in first and second grade and started teaching PE classes.
 She is now currently teaching PE for Preschool through 3rd grade in addition to assisting in Preschool.
 Allegra has a BA in psychology and years of experience working with kids in various day cares and camps, including the Boston Celtics Camp where she has worked at for over ten years.